pablodecm/phd_thesis/src/103_chapter_3.md

 the computational efficiency of the previous procedure.

-The approach commonly used when carrying our inference at particle physics experiments at the LHC is somehow related from the mentioned family of techniques.
+The approach commonly used when carrying our inference at particle physics experiments at the LHC is somehow related with the mentioned family of techniques.
 The observations are also reduced to a lower-dimensional summary statistic space, but then a synthetic likelihood is constructed